 Jackson, N.J.

 First opened in 1974, Six Flags Great Adventure includes 11 themed areas and a variety of scream-inducing rides.
-Those who survive the 70 mph blast and 76-degree drop of the wooden coaster El Toro can also attempt Nitro – one of the top steel roller coasters in the country.
+Those who can handle the 70 mph blast and 76-degree drop of the wooden coaster El Toro can also attempt Nitro – one of the top steel roller coasters in the country.
 If you’re feeling brave enough, try conquering Kingda Ka, the world’s tallest roller coaster.
 While you’re there, try their Wild Safari Drive-Thru Adventure, which features 1,200 animals.
-AAA members can save over 45% on admission to Six Flags Great Adventure.
+AAA members can save up to 60% on admission to Six Flags Great Adventure.

 Agawam, Mass.